nliorni/urepository/Snakemake ngsw 4.0/README.md

 	   		conda env create --name Snakemake-yourjob -f environment.yaml

 With wrappers, all the others packages needed will be provided and installed in your conda environment.
 Here is provided a run.py python script, which handles the run of the Snakefile for you.
 So, type:

 	   		./run.py  -h  (for help)

 You are able to limit the workflow to your necessities.
-This workflow supports "workflow.json" files.
+This workflow supports "workflow.json" files, and you should have several different files.
 Choose the workflow and specify it via command line in the following way:

 			./run.py <workflowfile.json> -c

+Look at how the workflowfile.json is made for a better understanding.
 In this "alpha" phase, we have 4 standar options: Mapping, Calling, Annotating and Complete.
 You can edit one single workflow file, or you may have multiple files, one for each workflow.
 If this, for some reason, does not work, simply hard type: